Niiti/HuTouch-AI-Demo/README.md

 ### Steps to Install HuTouch:
 1. Download HuTouch App - Sign-up to get the build: [Sign-up](https://share.hsforms.com/1zMNWuJJnQYWjq_SWLnUptweb6am)
 2. For MacOS:
-  2.1.
-Drag and drop the HuTouch files into your application folder 2.2.
-After download, open the terminal and navigate to your application folder 2.3.
-Check if HuTouch has been successfully added to the application folder 2.4.
-Execute the command: xattr -cr /Applications/HuTouch_AI.app
+   2.1 Drag and drop the HuTouch files into your application folder 2.2 After download, open the terminal and navigate to your application folder 2.3 Check if HuTouch has been successfully added to the application folder 2.4 Execute the command: xattr -cr /Applications/HuTouch_AI.app
 3. For WinOS:
+   3.1 Click “Install Certificate”
+   3.2 Select “Local Machine” (not Current User)
+   3.3 Click Next
+   3.4 Choose “Place all certificates in the following store” 3.5 Click Browse and select: Trusted People
+   3.6 Click OK, then Next, then Finish -> You’ll see: "The import was successful" 3.7 Now you can install the actual app.
+Double-click HuTouch_1.0.0.0_x64.msixbundle 3.8 A window will open titled “App Installer”
+   3.9 Click Install
+   3.10 Wait for installation to complete
-  3.1.
-Open folder and then open the EXE file
+   3.11 The app will now be available from Start Menu (you can pin it).Open folder and then open the EXE file
-  3.2.
-Let the system install HuTouch
 4. Once the process finishes execution, open HuTouch app and follow the setup instructions

 ### Setup Plugins: Required to help HuTouch interact with your code